Revised March 2013

 Early in the year, the Call for Nominations is published in AALL Spectrum, the E-newsletter, and publicized to the membership.
-Members are invited to submit nominations to the chair of the committee by email.
+Members are invited to submit nominations using the nomination form.

 The Nominations Committee meets to select a slate of candidates that, if elected, would maintain a balance on the Executive Board of members by library type, geography, sex, and minority representation to the fullest extent possible.
-Potential candidates are advised to review the Candidate Information, Nomination and Elections Procedures, and Executive Board Job Descriptions as posted on AALLNET.
+Potential candidates are advised to review the Conduct of Election Policy, Executive Board Roles and Responsibilities, Executive Board Job Descriptions, and the Nomination and Elections Procedures as posted on AALLNET.
 Candidates are not advised of other names on the slate.